For the Best Oil Profits… Think Small…

 Oil Stripper Wells Are Still Producing Oil

-According to the National Stripper Well Association (NSWA), most oil stripper wells average 2.01 barrels per day.
+Again according to the IOGCC, most oil stripper wells average around 2 barrels per day.
 There are around 400,000 of them in the United States, with about 320,000 still actively producing oil.
 Since 1994, the number of oil stripper wells has remained relatively constant.

 Sure, you might have to think small… Two barrels a day doesn’t sound like much.
 But there’s money in numbers, so to speak.
 As you can see from the graph below from the Energy Information Administration, taken together, oil stripper wells accounted for over 16 percent of all the oil produced in the United States in 2009.

 Their share of production continues to go up.
 The reason is that production gradually decreases over time from non-stripper oil wells.